×

 Are healthcare and health insurance expensive in Ecuador?

 " We got private insurance during pandemic because the hospitals were full and one family member (Ecuadorian citizen) had to go to the hospital but there was no room.
 Ended up in a private clinic for 10 days at $1000 per day.
 You need to assess your risks.
 We got $30k private insurance each for $100 per month.
 Family member was young and healthy 30s but imagine if he had to be there for a month.
 Normal hospital bills are not bad, but with covid.
 I think the private clinics can charge what they want.
-Your visa requires medical insurance," mentioned an expat living in Ecuador.
+Your visa requires medical insurance," said one expat living in Ecuador.

 View More Answers